nbering/nicholasbering-ca/_posts/2021-06-06-sawppy-rpi4b.md

 Yesterday, we put a little work into tightening up all the joints on Star (our family's Sawppy Rover build).
-After a reasonably long test drive of about 30 miutes, there were not discernable issues with loose set screws on the wheel and steering shafts.
+After a reasonably long test drive of about 30 minutes, there were not discern-able issues with loose set screws on the wheel and steering shafts.

 Not having to tune up drive parts afforded me some time in the evening to